larsmoan/INFS4203/README.md

 # Model results
 From the initial training I tested out k-NN, k-means, decision tree and random forest.
-Quite quickly it seemed that using grid search cross-validation I was able to get an f1-macro of 1 using all models except for the Decision Tree.
+Decision tree performed so poorly that I haven't included it in the results.

-The results was obtained using the other training set: train2.csv as a completely unseen testset, but with labels.
+### The results was obtained using the other training set: train2.csv as a completely unseen testset, but with labels.

 ## Classification reports:
 RandomForest classifier